zacsketches/Alfred/README.md

 the input pin and allows the robot to react to the bump.
 Reaction time can be set by calling `.set_maneuver_time(int)` on the helen_controller instance before calling the `.begin()` function.

+- whisker - This version wanders too, but uses an ultrasonic sensor to attempt obstacle avoidance.
+The sensor is good at detecting walls and other obstacles, but has trouble with skinny chair legs or other thin obstacles.
+The header file `scanner.h` contains the `Scanner_5pt` class which hides the processing necessary to control the sonar sensor and the servo it is mounted to.